Daimo Pay SDK

 - Description

-immediately before calling the contract.
-Otherwise, the amount will be transferred totoAddress
+immediately before the call; otherwise the amount is transferred totoAddress

 .